Class 12 Biology Chapter 5 Molecular Basis of Inheritance Notes

 The structure of DNA is often described as a double helix, resembling a twisted ladder.
 Each "rung" of the ladder consists of two nucleotide units, and these nucleotides are the building blocks of DNA.
 Each nucleotide is composed of a sugar molecule (deoxyribose), a phosphate group, and one of four nitrogenous bases: adenine (A), thymine (T), cytosine (C), and guanine (G).

-(i) A nucleotide has three parts, i.e. a nitrogenous base, a pentose sugar (deoxyribose in DNA and ribose in RNA), and a phosphate group.
+(i) A nucleotide has three parts, i.e., a nitrogenous base, a pentose sugar (deoxyribose in DNA and ribose in RNA), and a phosphate group.

-(ii) Nitrogenous bases are purines, i.e. adenine, guanine and pyrimidines, i.e. cytosine, uracil and thymine.
+(ii) Nitrogenous bases are purines, i.e,. adenine, guanine, and pyrimidines, i.e,. cytosine, uracil, and thymine.

-(iv) A nitrogenous base is linked to the pentose sugar through an N-glycosidic linkage to form a nucleoside, i.e. adenosine and guanosine, etc.
+(iv) A nitrogenous base is linked to the pentose sugar through an N-glycosidic linkage to form a nucleoside, i.e., adenosine and guanosine, etc.

-(v) When a phosphate group is linked to 5′ —OH of a nucleoside through phosphodiester linkage, a corresponding nucleotide is formed.
+(v) When a phosphate group is linked to the 5′ —OH of a nucleoside through phosphodiester linkage, a corresponding nucleotide is formed.

 (vi) Two nucleotides are linked through 3′ -> 5′ phosphodiester linkage to form a dinucleotide.